EfraimManurung/mini-greenhouse-model/README.md

-# Developing a Robust Simulation Model for Autonomous Digital Twins System in a Real Mini-Greenhouse
+# Developing a Robust Simulation Model for an Autonomous Digital Twins System in an Experimental Greenhouse
 Efraim Manurung, dr. Qingzhi Liu, dr. Önder Babur

 Information Technology Group, Wageningen University, The Netherlands